 Steps to Prepare:

 Wash the raw mangoes thoroughly.
 Once washed, peel them off and chop them into thin slices.
-Place these slices in a boiling pan.
-Fill the pan with water such that all the slices are completely submerged in water.
+Place these slices in a pan, add 2 cups of water and salt.
+Bring the water to boil and then cover the pan with lid for 7 to 10 minutes.

 Smokey Aam Panna